M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq14)

-An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Other provider*.
+An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook/Office 365*.

 To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.